High Net Worth Divorce Lawyers

 Our experienced high net worth divorce solicitors regularly assist clients who wish to gain their fair share.
 We worth diligently to form a strong case for our clients to help them gain a favourable settlement.
 To understand how we can help with your unique situation, call our high net worth divorce solicitors today on 020 3709 8975.

 Mediation for High Net Worth Individuals

-If mediation is not successful or is not something that the parties are willing to consider, there are further options for the spouses/civil partners to consider with regard to resolving matters out of court including the collaborative law process and direct face to face negotiating between the spouses/civil partners and their lawyers at round table meetings.
+If mediation is not successful or is not something that the parties are willing to consider, there are further options for the partners to consider with regard to resolving matters out of court including the collaborative law process and direct face-to-face negotiating between the partners and their respective family lawyers at round table meetings.